officelifehq/docs/docs/documentation/manage/team-management.md

 * Everyone in the company can become a team lead.
 * An employee can be a team lead of multiple teams.
 * A team can only have one lead.
-* When a team lead is assigned to the team, if that’s not already the case, he will become part of the team.
+* When a team lead is assigned to the team, if that’s not already the case, (s)he will become part of the team.
-* However, when a team lead is unassigned, he will remain in the team until he’s manually removed.
+* However, when a team lead is unassigned, (s)he will remain in the team until he’s manually removed.
 * Anyone in the company can see who is the team leader of a team.
 * Once an employee becomes a team lead, this information appears on the employee’s profile page.
 * Assigning a team lead can be done by employees with either the HR or the administrator roles.